 The material events that have occurred after the close of the financial year till the date of this report are as follows:

-- 1. Mirabegron API has been commercialised; - 2.
-Bilastine API has been commercialised; - 3.
-Aprepitant API has been developed in the R&D; - 4.
-Pemetrexed intermediates has been developed in the R&D; - 5.
-For Fenofibrate API we have applied for Certificate of Suitability (COS) for European Markets.
+- 1. Rabeprazole API has been applied for Korean market; - 2.
+For Bilastine API we have applied for Certificate of Suitability (COS); - 3.
+Vonoprazole API has been developed in the R&D; - 4.
+Pemetrexed intermediates has been commercialised.